COVID-19 Business Impact Survey

 The severity of the impact of COVID-19

 Only a handful of businesses believe they will emerge from the crisis unscathed.
-60% of respondents say the crisis will mean their turnover will be down by over 50% this year.
-A mere 9% say it has not affected them at all.
+79% of respondents say the crisis has significantly impacted their business.
+A mere 2% say it has not affected them at all.

 Apart from the COVID-19 Temporary Wage Subsidy Scheme or the Pandemic Unemployment Payment uptake remains extremely low.
 The reason for this may be that 1 in 3 businesses surveyed have a limited or no understanding of the supports available to them.